Medium Deep Dives

 If you make (or buy) encaustic work, some care considerations:

-Shipping and transport.
-Protect from temperature extremes.
+Avoid direct sunlight and don't touch the surface (fingerprints mark the wax, though gentle buffing removes them).
+For transport, protect from temperature extremes.
 Don't leave paintings in a hot car.

 Finding Encaustic Classes